-The cancer experts at OHC are the region’s leading providers of life-saving blood and marrow transplant for patients with blood cancers and other blood disorders.
+The cancer experts at OHC are the region’s leading providers of life-saving blood and marrow transplants for patients with blood cancers and other blood disorders.

 The OHC bone marrow transplant specialists include:

 - James H. Essell, MD, hematologist, medical oncologist, blood and marrow transplant specialist, cellular therapy expert, and Medical Director of The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center

 What is a Blood and Marrow Transplant?